DanielMFernandes/CCNA_Course_Notes/Course_Notes/OSPF_Part3.md

 - A LOOPBACK INTERFACE is a virtual INTERFACE in the ROUTER
 - It is ALWAYS UP/UP - unless you manually shut it down
 - It is NOT dependent on a PHYSICAL INTERFACE
-- So, it provides a consistent IP ADDRESS that can be used to REACH / IDENTIFY the ROUTER
+- So, it provides a consistent IP ADDRESS that can be used to reach/identify the router

 ![image](https://github.com/psaumur/CCNA/assets/106411237/697e7d43-b428-4fe3-a270-5fc1c9ad13d0)